 Calculating the Cost of Gas for a Road Trip

 Before you can determine the cost of gas for your road trip, you need to figure out your vehicle's gas mileage.
-Typically, this number is listed in your owner's manual or can be found on the Internet.
-If not, you can calculate it yourself by first filling up the tank and resetting the trip odometer.
+Typically, this number is listed in your owner's manual or online.
+If you can't find it, you can calculate it yourself by first filling up the tank and resetting the trip odometer.
 Once you've used at least half of the gasoline in the tank, fill the tank again and note how much fuel you put in the car, as well as the mileage on the odometer.
-Then divide the number of miles by the gallons of fuel to get your vehicle's miles per gallon (MPG) rating.
-For example, if you traveled 250 miles on 10 gallons of gasoline, your car's MPG rating is 25.
+Then divide the number of miles by the gallons of fuel to get your vehicle's miles per gallon (mpg) rating.
+For example, if you traveled 250 miles (402 kilometers) on 10 gallons (37.8 liters) of gasoline, your car's mpg rating is 25 (kmpl 10.6).

-Several online calculators make this figuring even easier.
-Typical of these Web sites is AAA's Fuel Cost Calculator, which allows you to select your departure and arrival cities, as well as the make and model of your car.
+Several online calculators make this even easier, including AAA's Fuel Cost Calculator, which allows you to select your departure and arrival cities, as well as the make and model of your car.
 It then uses the current average price of gasoline in the areas in which you plan to drive to calculate your total fuel cost.
-GasBuddy.com offers a similar service, but its calculator can actually schedule your fuel stops based on the lowest gas prices along your route.
+GasBuddy has a similar feature, but its calculator can actually schedule your fuel stops based on the lowest gas prices along your route.
 With these tools, you'll never be surprised when it comes time to fuel up.